 Woodland 10-Person Apartments: These units remain 10 people with 5 double rooms with a furniture set-up which allows for six feet of physical distance (plus five bathrooms, kitchen, living room, dishwasher, and washer/dryer).

 Resident students who will be living in a shared room, suite, or apartment will be considered a “family unit.”
 Within the “family unit,” students are not required, but are encouraged, to maintain six feet of physical distance.

-Non-resident guests are prohibited until the pandemic is over, including residents of other buildings/apartments and family members, except in the lobby area of Loughran, Madonna, and Regina Halls.
+Non-resident guests are prohibited until the pandemic is over, including residents of other buildings/apartments and family members, except in the lobby areas of Loughran, Madonna, and Regina Halls.

 Resident students must bring sanitizing cleaning supplies to be utilized for cleaning within their individual rooms and bathrooms.
 A list of possible sanitizing cleaning supplies and other related items may be found on the “Suggested Items to Bring 2020-2021” document available through the Office of Housing & Residence Life website on the Resident Resources page.

-Signage to remind students of expectations related to physical distancing, masks and/or face coverings, hand washing, and sanitizing protocols will be posted in each residence hall.
+Signage to remind students of expectations related to physical distancing, masks and/or face coverings, hand washing, and sanitizing protocols will remain posted in each residence hall.

 Rooms have been set aside in the event that students are required to isolate.
 Students who are able to safely travel home are encouraged to do so.
 Students who need to isolate on campus will move to a designated location for the duration of the isolation period, and services such as meal delivery will be provided during this period.
-In some cases, students required to quarantine due to a suspected exposure to COVID-19 may also be moved to these designated locations for the duration of the quarantine period.
+Students required to quarantine due to a suspected exposure to COVID-19 will remain in their assigned room for the duration of the quarantine period.
 Refer to the section on Testing, Contact Tracing, and Quarantine for more detailed information.